mjrgh/pico-sdk-2.2.0/Snapshot-Creation-Notes.md

 and checking out the desired version tag.

 The second thing that's important to update in the new SDK is the Arm GNU toolchain.
-The VS Code configuration has a list of the acceptable toolchain versions, so I picked the most recent (13.3.Rel1) on the list.
-This is also a fairly easy update, because Arm maintains an official collection of GNU cross-compiler toolchain versions for its CPUs (the Pico RP2040 CPU is Arm-based), and does a nice job of packaging them for the major platforms, including Windows.
-And once installed, the GNU tool set is all nicely self-contained, so we can just make a snapshot of its install directory to include in our updated build tree.
+The SDK 2.2.0 configuration appears to call for version 14.3.Rel1 of the GNU toolchain.
+This is also a fairly easy update, because Arm maintains an official collection of GNU cross-compiler toolchain versions for its CPUs (the Pico RP2040 CPU is Arm-based), and does a nice job of packaging them for the major platforms, including Windows, as pre-built binaries with native installers.
+And once installed, the GNU toolchain is all nicely self-contained, so we can just make a snapshot of its install directory to include in our updated build tree.

 The only remaining loose end is "picotool", a custom tool that Raspberry Pi provides.
 That's really only needed because the CMake script